 You can also find default values for findings here.
-For example, you can determine how large is too large when it comes to being warned about the size of resources.
+For example, you can determine how to peg Speed index to Visually complete or how large is too large when it comes to being warned about the size of resources.

 To configure thresholds for top findings

-The PurePaths finding is displayed when your browser monitor runs against an application with a OneAgent instance installed on the server side.
-A PurePath traces a web request through your application infrastructure so you can see what is driving performance behind the scenes at the application level.
-If you see that one or two requests are taking the majority of the time on a slow page, you can drill into the PurePath to see, for example, if there are too many database requests or just one slow request.
+PurePath® technology traces a web request through your application infrastructure so you can see what is driving performance behind the scenes at the application level.
+If you see that one or two requests are taking the majority of the time on a slow page, you can drill into the distributed trace to see, for example, if there are too many database requests or just one slow request.
 You can then use this information to drive performance improvements or error analysis.

-When you click the finding, the associated requests and resources are highlighted in the waterfall.
-You can click the link provided in the top finding to access all available PurePaths or hover over an individual resource/request to drill into a specific PurePath.
-You'll probably want to analyze PurePaths for your dynamic requests (document requests or XHRs) rather than individual resources.
-In the image below, hovering over the document request displays the View PurePath link for that request.
+When you select the finding, the associated requests and resources are highlighted in the waterfall.
+You can select the link provided in the top finding to access all available distributed traces or hover over an individual request to drill into a specific distributed trace.
+You'll probably want to analyze distributed traces for your dynamic requests (document requests or XHRs) rather than individual resources.
+In the image below, hovering over the document request displays the View trace link for that request.

-In the PurePaths list view, select a resource/request and drill down to View PurePath.
+In the Distributed traces list view, select a resource/request and drill down to view Trace.

-For processes that are under heavy load, Dynatrace OneAgent automatically adjusts the data sent.
-Therefore, certain PurePaths may not be available.
-In such cases, you'll see this message about adaptive traffic management in the PurePath finding.
+- For processes that are under heavy load, Dynatrace OneAgent automatically adjusts the data sent.
+Therefore, certain distributed traces may not be available.
+In such cases, you'll see a message about adaptive traffic management in the Traces finding.

-Drilling down from an individual resource (based on W3C resource timings) to a PurePath (captured by OneAgent) is enabled by comparing URLs.
-If there are any rewrite rules or if parts of the URL aren’t identical on the client and server sides, the View PurePath button for the resource won’t be displayed.
-In such cases, you can get to all your PurePaths from the PurePath finding.
+- Drilling down from an individual resource (based on W3C resource timings) to a distributed trace (captured by OneAgent) is enabled by comparing URLs.
+If there are any rewrite rules or if parts of the URL aren’t identical on the client and server sides, the View trace button for the resource won’t be displayed.
+In such cases, you can get to all your distributed traces from the Traces finding.

 Grouping, filters, and legend

-Grouping and filtering tools help you focus on the resources that matter to you.
+Grouping and filtering tools help you focus on the waterfall requests that matter to you.
 You can combine grouping and filtering controls.